-Data on air- and waterborne nutrient inputs from 1995 to 2018 are used in this indicator.
-Data reporting has not been perfect and gaps exist in the dataset.
+Data on air- and waterborne nutrient inputs from 1995 to 2019 are used in this indicator.
+Data reporting has not been perfect and some few gaps exist in the dataset.
 For waterborne inputs, the PLC-6 project corrected suspicious data and filled in data gaps for 1995-2014 to establish a complete and consistent dataset.
-2015-2018 data has been added and assessed by BNI, Stockholm University and DCE, Aarhus University under the PLC-7 project.
+2015-2019 data has been added and assessed by BNI, Stockholm University and DCE, Aarhus University under the PLC-7 and PLC-8 project.
 Gaps in time series of national air emissions have also been corrected by EMEP experts.